Software & Manuals

 Requirements: This script requires pdfjam to be installed on your system.

-pdfselect
+pdfselect (New version!)

 Requirements: This script requires pdfjam and xpdf.